stevenj/Controleo3/README.md

 ### SDCard Interface

-An SD Card interface is available, and is using the sdcard in SPI Mode.
+An SD Card interface is available, and is using the SDCard in SPI Mode.

 #### SDCard - Pin Assignment